 What Social Workers Do

-- Provide crisis intervention services to students and families.
+- Provide crisis intervention services for students and families.

-- Provide group and individual counseling services to students to facilitate the educational process.
+- Provide group and individual counseling services for students to facilitate the educational process.

 - Represent the schools on numerous community boards and committees such as the Children's Mental Health Alliance, Blaine County Community Drug Coalition, the BCSD Harassment Investigation Team, and CART (Child Abuse Response Team).

 - Teach the Social Emotional Curriculum (SEL) on personal safety, harassment, bullying, problem solving, anger management, impulse control, friendship, stress management, and feelings to all students.

 - Case-manage complex families to ensure utilization of needed services and coordination of effort.

 - Serve on Building Support and Leadership Teams, act as 504 coordinators, and serve on Multidisciplinary Teams that make decisions regarding students of concern.